550+ 5-Star ReviewsWhatsApp

 Summary

-Who would be eligible for euthanasia, and what about patients with mental illnesses?
+Who would be eligible for assisted dying, and what about mental illness?

 One of the key aspects of euthanasia to consider is who would be eligible for it.
 In particular, aspects to consider include: